Updated August 21, 2020

 We have also included other important information from trusted sources.

-Our groups and meetings have moved online: Check our events calendar.
+Many of our groups and meetings remain online: Check our events calendar.

 ESL Training Centre